THOMASELOVE/431-labs-2024/lab3/README.md

 ## Prior to attempting Lab 3, we assume ...

-- You've attended and reviewed the materials discussed in 431 Classes 1-10,
+- You've reviewed the materials discussed in 431 Classes 1-10,
 - You've worked through Chapters 1-12 of [Dr. Love's 431 text](https://thomaselove.github.io/431-book/),
 - You've read the introduction and chapters 1-3, 5 and 7-8 of David Spiegelhalter's *The Art of Statistics*,
 - You've read the introduction and chapters 1-11, 16 and 28 of [R for Data Science](https://r4ds.hadley.nz/).